Newham Statistical summaries

 * Figures are estimates and expressed to the nearest 10 dwellings.

-- The Progress 8 measure for Newham was +0.32, meaning that, on average, Newham students achieved nearly a third of a grade more progress across all their subjects than pupils with similar starting points nationally.
+- The Progress 8 measure for Newham was 0.23 (+0.32 in 2018), meaning that, on average, Newham students achieved just over a fifth of a grade more progress across all their subjects than pupils with similar starting points nationally.

 The Newham Household Panel Survey (NHPS)